What is Earlobe Repair Surgery?

 Ideal candidates for earlobe repair are individuals who have split earlobes, enlarged earring holes in the lobe, or have experienced other trauma to the earlobe.
 They should also be in general good health and have realistic expectations of correction.

 Each earlobe repair procedure is conveniently performed in Dr. Hall’s office.
 The area being treated will first be numbed with a local anesthetic for the patient’s comfort.
 Then, depending on the degree of repair needed, flaps may be used to repair the earlobe.
 Another option includes the healed parts of the earlobe tear being removed and the earlobe then being simply sutured together.
-Most earlobe repair procedures can be completed in less than an hour.
+Most earlobe surgical procedures can be completed in less than an hour.

 What should I expect during recovery?